 "This year I have taken a keen interest in diversity and inclusion efforts, especially in light of the Black Lives Matter movement, and other calls for equality.
 Over the past six months, I have immersed myself in multiple online courses, including a course called Race and Cultural Diversity in American Life and History.
 I took another course on what it means to identify as transgender and gender non-conforming since, admittedly, I had a lot to learn.
 I am pleased to say that I have learned a great deal about other groups and myself along the way.
 I will continue to educate myself and broaden my knowledge as I believe this topic demands more attention from the majority of working professionals."

-An anti-discrimination policy is a policy put into place by a company to protects its employees from discrimination based on multiple factors.
+An anti-discrimination policy is a policy put into place by a company to protect its employees from discrimination based on multiple factors.

 A robust anti-discrimination policy will cover various characteristics such as age, gender identity, race, ethnicity, nationality, religion, medical history, physical abilities, sexual orientation, and more.
 An anti-discrimination policy should also protect employees from various forms of harassment, including sexual harassment.